Tales of My Home

 Question: did my grandfather choose the neighborhood because he perceived it as an appropriate home for a successful businessman, much like the other residents of this neighborhood; or did he have specific personal links to some of the Jewish residents?
-And, tangentially, why did he winter in Fort Lauderdale, which by the early 1950s had become a Jewish destination?
-(He had been going there for years, and in 1926 purchased a significant parcel of land which they later sold in the 1950s).
+And, tangentially, why did he winter in Fort Lauderdale?
+He had been going there for years, and in 1926 purchased a significant parcel of land which they later sold in the 1950s.

 I'm not sure it's possible to gather any more information.
 From talking to my mother, I get the impression that his friends were mostly related to his wife, my grandmother Mary Driscoll, a sociable and gregarious woman who had a penchant for Cadillacs and fur coats.

 Yet I can also imagine a separate sphere of business colleagues, untethered from being "couples friends" – men who developed apartment buildings and commercial real estate, or who had businesses focused on hospitality - who might have influenced his choice of where to retire.